EndangeredMassa/endangeredmassa.github.com/_posts/2013-11-05-idea-generation.md

 then are afraid to write anything in it.
 Physical and digital pages are cheap.
 Don't be afraid to write down your ideas!
+The more ideas you record, the more ideas you will have.
+It's like exercising a muscle.

 I have also found that using things like page numbers and category tags on pages